This gluten free cranberry bread is super moist, lightly sweet and only just a bit tart. It’s the perfect quick bread for your holiday table!

 10 ounces fresh cranberries, halved

-Preheat your oven to 350°F. Grease well a standard (9-inches x 5-inches or slightly smaller) loaf pan and set it aside.
+Preheat your oven to 350°F. Grease or line a standard 9 x 5-inch loaf pan and set it aside.

 In the bowl of a stand mixer fitted with the paddle attachment, or a large bowl with a handheld mixer, place the butter.
 Beat on medium-high speed until light and fluffy.
 Add the 1 cup of granulated sugar and the eggs, beating well after each addition.